Port Adelaide–Norwood rivalry: Rival AFL licence bids

-During the 1990 preseason Port Adelaide played a practice match against Geelong at Football Park in front of 35,000 spectators.
+During the 1990 preseason, Port Adelaide played a practice match against Geelong at Football Park in front of 35,000 spectators.
 When the knowledge of Port Adelaide's negotiations to gain an AFL licence were made public, the rest of the SANFL and many other people across the state saw it as an act of treachery.
 SANFL clubs made an application to the Supreme Court of South Australia for an injunction against the bid, which Justice Olsson agreed to.
 The AFL suggested to the SANFL that if they did not want Port Adelaide to join the AFL, they could put forward a counter bid to enter a composite South Australian side into the AFL.
 After legal action from all parties, the AFL finally agreed to accept the SANFL's bid and the Adelaide Football Club was born.

 The fallout from the failed bid resulted in some calling for Port Adelaide to be expelled from the SANFL.
 However, Port Adelaide continued to compete and continued to dominate.
 The Magpies followed their triple triumphs from 1988 to 1990 with a premiership in 1992 and three in a row again from 1994 to 1996, then again in 1998 and 1999.

 In 1994, the AFL announced it would award a second AFL licence to a South Australian club.
-Adelaide's Channel 7 broadcaster ran a phone poll asking whether Port Adelaide should get the second licence with 74% of the 6000 respondents saying 'yes'.
-However a licence did not guarantee entry and although a target year of 1996 was set, this was reliant upon an existing AFL club folding or merging with another.
+Adelaide's Channel 7 broadcaster ran a phone poll asking whether Port Adelaide should get the second licence, with 74% of the 6000 respondents saying 'yes'.
+However, a licence did not guarantee entry and, although a target year of 1996 was set, this was reliant upon an existing AFL club folding or merging with another.
 In 1996, the cash-strapped Fitzroy announced it would merge with the Brisbane Bears to form the Brisbane Lions.
-A spot had finally opened and it was announced that in 1997, one year later than expected, Port Adelaide would enter the AFL.
+A spot had finally opened, and it was announced that in 1997, one year later than expected, that Port Adelaide would enter the AFL.